-Oriental fruit moths are nasty little pests that wreak havoc in a number of trees including cherries, quince, pear, plum, apple, ornamental cherry, and even rose.
+Oriental fruit moths are nasty little pests that wreak havoc in a number of trees including cherry, quince, pear, plum, apple, ornamental cherry, and even rose.
 However, the pests are particularly fond of nectarines and peaches.

 Peach Fruit Moth Symptoms

-Oriental fruit moth larva, which are white with dark heads, turn pinkish as they mature.
+Oriental fruit moth larvae, which are white with dark heads, turn pinkish as they mature.
 The larvae overwinter in cocoons, which may be seen on the tree or the ground.
 In spring, the larvae bore into twigs, causing dieback and wilt.

 The next generation of larvae bores into developing fruit, often leaving masses of gummy castings or “frass.”
 Later generations enter the stem end of the fruit, especially at the top of the tree.
 Tiny entry holes in peaches with oriental fruit moths are difficult to see and are often an unpleasant surprise after the fruit is harvested.

 Controlling fruit moths in peaches isn’t easy, but with some simple approaches, it can be possible.
 If you plan to plant new peach trees, plant early cultivars that will be harvested by midsummer.
 Cultivate the soil around the trees in early spring.
 Working the soil to a depth of about four inches (10 cm.) will help destroy overwintering larvae.
 Plant blooming cover crops that will attract beneficial predatory insects, including braconid wasps.